-A Parent’s Guide to Introducing their Children to Glasses
+A Parent’s Guide to Kids & Glasses (Without the Stress)

 Parenthood is an unpredictable journey filled with surprises, and one such twist may be when your child’s eye specialist recommends glasses.
 While it’s entirely normal for kids to need glasses, the transition can stir up a whirlwind of emotions and pose unique challenges for both parents and their little ones.
 We may worry about our child’s vision, while children might feel self-conscious or hesitant about wearing glasses.